-If you are an EU National, EEA or Swiss National, Child of a Turkish Worker, Refugee, under Humanitarian Protection or any other type of immigrant, hopefully the information on this page can help.
-If you have any useful information please let us know so we can share it with others.
+The information on this page is aimed at those who are an EU National, EEA or Swiss National, Child of a Turkish Worker, Refugee, under Humanitarian Protection and all other types of immigrant.
+If you have any useful information please let us know so we can share it here to help others.

 Precarity Office Scotland